vistorian/vistorian.github.io/courses.md

 ### Week 1 - Network Data Preparation _12th Jan 2022_, covers the following topics:
 * Role of Visualizations in Network Exploration
-* Set of exercises and hands-on experience to help you defining what is the network in your data and what are your reserch questions:
+* Set of exercises and hands-on experience to help you defining what is the network in your data and what are your research questions:
   * What is your network about?
   * Your network's data model
   * Properly format your data tables
-* How to choose your exploration varaibles?
+* How to choose your exploration variables?

 ### Week 2 - **Data Shaping Techniques and Challenges** _19th Jan 2022_, covers the following topics:
 * Data types in your network